sdsu-its/api-ms-mon/authentication.md

 The password needs to be sent as a Base64 encoded string.
 This allows for complex passwords, that would otherwise break the JSON formatting if not encoded properly.

-If the email and password are correct, the response from the server will contain a `JSESSIO` header; this is your session token.
+If the email and password are correct, the response from the server will contain a `JSESSION` header; this is your session token.
 You will want to save this, possible in a Cookie, Global Variable, etc. You should keep it relatively secure, since it is used to authenticate with the API for all further interactions, but will eventually expire.
-The tokens TTL is set in the Server's Vault configuration[^1].

 {% sample lang="js" %}
 Login request using jQuery.
 You will need to fill the object yourself, this example uses example content selectors.
 You can also use a `<form>` and some `onsubmit` js to complete this request, which is how the Web Interface completes this request.